close

 Learning Outcomes

-• Develop a practice project charter that outlines project goals, scope, stakeholders, and deliverables, ensuring clarity and alignment among team members and stakeholders
+• Review a project charter that outlines project goals, scope, stakeholders, and deliverables, ensuring clarity and alignment among team members and stakeholders

 • Identify defects in stormwater and wastewater systems through routine CCTV inspections and apply NASSCO defect codes to categorize and prioritize maintenance and repair activities effectively

-• Ensure compliance with agency requirements, including roadway owners, consent orders, county health departments, and other regulatory bodies, by integrating regulatory compliance considerations into project planning and execution
+• Discuss compliance with agency requirements, including roadway owners, consent orders, county health departments, and other regulatory bodies, by integrating regulatory compliance considerations into project planning and execution

-• Implement appropriate contract design and procurement strategies, selecting the optimal procurement method and drafting technical specifications to meet project objectives while adhering to budgetary and regulatory constraints
+• Address appropriate contract design and procurement strategies, selecting the optimal procurement method and drafting technical specifications to meet project objectives while adhering to budgetary and regulatory constraints

 • Define and apply quality assurance measures throughout the project lifecycle, including material assessments, CCTV review, site inspections, and maintenance bond acquisition, to deliver high-quality outcomes and mitigate risks effectively